Sleep Apnea Surgery

 Sleep Apnea Surgery.
 What are the different surgical options for obstructive sleep apnea?
 What are benefits and risks of each of the surgeries.
 UPPP, tonsilectomy, pillar procedure, Inspire, mandibular advancement, tongue resection and others.

-Adults with obstructive sleep apnea (OSA) who are unable to tolerate positive airway pressure (such as CPAP, BPAP, or APAP) may want to consider surgery.
+Adults with obstructive sleep apnea (OSA) who are unable to tolerate positive airway pressure (such as CPAP, BiPAP, or APAP) may want to consider surgery.
 Surgery can be designed either to help someone tolerate positive airway pressure more easily or to treat OSA by itself.

 Surgery To Help You Use CPAP More Easily